-An efficient technique to analyze and quantify such multi-component data is to generate 240 hodograms which are a display of the motion of a point as a function of time.
-Figure 5 shows 241 the hodograms for each of the four locations A, B, C, and D on the right.
-The path followed 242 by a particle during the buckling phase is different from that followed during the collapse 243 phase, thereby resulting in hysteresis of the particle motion.
-Note that such hysteresis 244 demonstrates a non-linear particle motion (Figure 5) as opposed to an linear motion (with 245 near-zero vertical displacement) expected for the case of slow slip.
-Moreover, it is clear from 246 the hodograms that the horizontal displacement decreases monotonically from the corner 247 of the accretionary wedge (location A) landward, while the vertical displacement attains a 248 maximum somewhere between the locked zone and the backarc.
-249
+An efficient technique to analyze and quantify such multi-component data is to generate hodograms which are a display of the motion of a point as a function of time.
+Figure 6 shows the hodograms for each of the four locations A, B, C, and D on the right.
+The path followed by a particle during the bending phase is different from that followed during the collapse phase, thereby resulting in hysteresis of the particle motion.
+Note that such hysteresis demonstrates a non-linear particle motion (Figure 6) as opposed to an linear motion (with near-zero vertical displacement) expected for the case of slow slip.
+Moreover, it is clear from the hodograms that the horizontal displacement decreases monotonically from the corner of the accretionary wedge (location A) landward, while the vertical displacement attains a maximum somewhere between the locked zone and the backarc.

-The tilt of the major-axis of the hodogram with respect to the vertical is also characteristic of buckling-induced displacements.
+The tilt of the major-axis of the hodogram with respect to the vertical is also characteristic of bending-induced displacements.
 The hodogram major-axis in the vicinity of the seaward-edge of the overriding plate (location A) is close to horizontal (tilt of 90°).
 The tilt at location C, on the other hand, is close to 0°.
 In between locations A and C, the tilt is expected to systematically change from 90° at A to 0° at C. Because of the absence of geodetic measurements in the seaward wedge of the overriding plate, however, we expect to see tilts corresponding only to locations B, C, and D.

-Figure 6 shows an example of a hodogram obtained from GPS data.
+Figure 7 shows an example of a hodogram obtained from GPS data.
 This data comes from the Albert Head GPS site on Vancouver Island in Victoria, British Columbia - the data for which was originally employed by Rogers and Dragert (2003) to hypothesize the process of slow slip.
-Note the hysteresis and the prominent vertical displacement observed at this site which is quite similar to the pattern expected for surface location C (Figure 5).
-Below, in Section 4, we hypothesize that location C lies right above the tremor zone.
+Note the hysteresis and the prominent vertical displacement observed at this site which is quite similar to the pattern expected for surface location C (Figure 6).
+Below, in Section 5, we hypothesize that location C lies right above the tremor zone.